33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 The site is located on a low mountainous range rising above the plain in the central section of the Oaxaca Valley.
 This is a great day trip for history and culture lovers, but also nature lovers, as the views from the highest points are breathtaking.

-Monte Albán might be the most famous, but Mitla is my favorite of both ancient ruins.
+Monte Albán might be the most famous, but Mitla is my favorite of the two ancient ruins.
 Mitla is also said to be the most important site for the Zapotec culture.
 It is located 40 km away from the city center.

 An interpretation of the past says that Mitla was a “place for rest” or a place for the dead.
 Mitla comes from the word “Mictlan.”
 One of its meanings is “the underworld.”